dcarlyle/dcarlyle.github.io/_posts/2019-05-11-What is Agile.md

 That’s why most Agile approaches define project vision-Focusing on value delivery, not on fixed product de function on strict adherence to plan-Agile is about focusing on business value/ outcome, not strictly project plan/ output-Agile respects the urgency and important of priorities conveyed by the customer/ user, most prominently by incremental delivery and flexible sequencing.
 Agile respects the common sense that all requirements cannot be known at the outset, particularity when the outcomes are intangible and subject to an evolving understanding.

+Agile conflats:
+1. the adjective — the general idea of being more nimble, lean and iterative, and
+2. the noun — a concrete set of methodologies for how to structure product development.

 ## Before
 Traditional approaches were based on sequential processes or waterfall of events, collectively known as *Plan driven*.
 Tasks were managed around a paradigm of process:
 1. **Concrete** - all work is understood before execution